 We now have evidence that weight is the most significant negative factor for MPG, by a wide margin.

-In the next example we will see that we can create new features out of the ones that are initially given.
+In the next example we see that we can create new features out of the ones that are initially given, a tactic known as feature engineering.
 Sometimes these new features add a lot to the quality of the regression.

 Example 5.8 Here we load data about advertising spending on different media in many markets: